riestelle/touchless-cad-controller/README.md

 - 🤲 **Two hands**, apart/together — zoom in/out
 - Live pinch-distance readout so you can see exactly how close a pinch is to registering, instead of guessing

-**Action gestures** (fire once per pose, not every frame)
-- ✊ **Fist** — reset the camera to frame the model
-- 👍 **Thumbs up** — wireframe on
-- 👎 **Thumbs down** — wireframe off

-**Calibration & precision**
-- **Auto pinch calibration** — hold your hand open, then pinch, and it sets a working threshold for your hand and camera automatically
-- **Measurement tool** — click two points on the model to get a raycast distance between them, with visual markers

-**View controls**
-- Snap to **Front / Back / Left / Right / Top / Bottom / Iso**, via toolbar
-  buttons or keyboard shortcuts `1`–`7`
-- Full mouse control at all times (drag / right-drag / scroll) — built on the exact same pan/rotate/zoom code the gestures use, so it's a true apples-to-apples alternative input method, not a separate system

 **Evaluation tooling**
 - **Session logger** — per-frame FPS, gesture state, and movement deltas,